Classes Taught: Algebra 1, Geometry, Algebra 2, GTA3 (Advanced Math), and Calculus.

 Algebra 2 expands on concepts taught in Algebra 1 covering topics of graphing, systems of three equations, abstract equations, word problems, vectors, trigonometry, and the quadratic formula.

-GTA3 (Advance Math) is a broad range class covering Geometry, Trigonometry, and Algebra 3.
+GTA3 (Advanced Math) is a broad range class covering Geometry, Trigonometry, and Algebra 3.
 This class stretches students with a wide variety of topics including matrices, proofs, difficult word problems, abstract thinking, trigonometric relations and graphing, conic sections, probability, and quadratic roots.

 Calculus introduces students to a whole new mathematics.
 This course is a great introduction for any students planning to go into a field of math or science.
 Topics covered are limits, functions, trigonometry, continuity, area under a curve, derivative, and integral.